 Biodiversity is the root of all life, both on land and below water.
 It has an impact on human health, providing the air that we breathe, the water we drink, the food we eat, natural disease resistance, medicines, as well as climate change mitigation.
 The emergence of COVID-19 has proved that when we destroy biodiversity, we destroy the system that supports human life.
 Nature is sending us a message.
 Aptly, this year’s theme for World Environment Day is biodiversity – a concern that is both urgent and existential.
 Protecting nature and reversing degradation to ecosystems is at the heart of the EU Green Deal and is the rationale for the new EU biodiversity strategy for 2030.

-In a more challenging global environment, the European Union needs to step up its actions to enhance its ability to prevent conflicts, build peace and strengthen international security.
-By proposing a new European Peace Facility (EPF) the European Union is taking another step towards cementing its role as a global actor.
+In a more challenging global environment, the European Union needs to step up its actions to enhance its ability to preserve peace, prevent conflicts, and strengthen international security.
+By proposing a new European Peace Facility (EPF) the European Union is taking on more responsibility as a global security provider.

 The European Peace Facility is a proposed off-budget fund for the duration of the next Multiannual Financial Framework, designed to prevent conflicts, preserve peace and strengthen international security around the world, for the benefit of our citizens and our partners and their populations.